 - a.
 Provide pedestrian plazas in conjunction with mixed-use development and non-residential uses. - b.
 Publicly accessible space at the primary frontage and between buildings will extend the public realm while creating a transition between public and private spaces, and attract public use by being well-designed, interesting spaces that are integrated with the street environment.
 The spaces should be of sufficient size to allow for a variety of features, including pedestrian/multi-use paths, plazas, seating, public art and water features. - c.
 Position plazas in visible locations on major streets, major internal circulation routes, close to bus stops, or where there are strong pedestrian flows on neighboring sidewalks.
 For large sites, development should be configured to create a focal plaza or plazas.
-Plazas should be no more than 3' above or below the adjacent sidewalk or internal pathway to enhance visibility and accessibility. - d.
-Incorporate plenty of benches, steps, and ledges for seating.
+Plazas should be no more than 3' above or below the adjacent sidewalk or internal pathway to enhance visibility and accessibility. - Incorporate plenty of benches, steps, and ledges for seating.
 A combination of permanent and moveable seating is encouraged.
 Seating areas should be provided with views of amenities, landscaping elements, or people watching. - e.
 Provide storefronts, street vendors, or other pedestrianoriented uses, to the extent possible, around the perimeter of the plaza - f.
 Provide landscaping elements that add color and seasonal interest.
 This can include trees, planting beds, potted plants, trellises, and hanging plants. - g.
 Incorporate pedestrian amenities, as described in Section 10. - h.
-Consider the solar orientation and the wind patterns in the design of the open space and choice of landscaping.
+Consider the solar orientation and the wind patterns in the design of the open space and choice of landscaping. - i.
+Provide transitional zones along building edges to allow for outdoor eating areas and a planted buffer.